PrestaShop/prestashop-specs/content/1.7/back-office/customer-service/order-messages/order-messages.md

 ## Arranging action in Order messages section

 There are **ID**, **Name**, **Message** arragement column titles on the top row of the table.
 Once those column titles are clicked, the table column will arrange the information using the A-Z and 1-9 scheme, then Z-A and 9-1 method will be shown on second click.
-This functionality is not affecting Actions column title click.
+This functionality is not affecting **Actions** column title click.

+- **ID** - unique indentificator of the entry.
+Arrange the list by ID.
+- **Name** - entry name description text.
+Arrange the list by Name.
+- **Message** - the message text content displayed.